 Pairing Suggestions

-General Tso's Chicken pairs well with:
+This Chinese General Tso Chicken pairs well with:

 Storage & Reheating